 A course designed for conducting thesis research under the supervision of the thesis committee chairperson leading to the completion of the master's thesis.
 This course is only available to thesis option students.
 Prerequisite: Permission of advisor.
-3.000 Credit hours

 CHEM 799 - Continuation/Residency